Skip to main content

 This is where dietary strategy becomes a compelling area of exploration.
 If the brain’s ability to use glucose is compromised, providing it with an alternative fuel source could offer a powerful compensatory mechanism.
 Ketone bodies, which are produced when the body metabolizes fat for energy in the absence of carbohydrates, represent such a source.

 The ketogenic diet, a nutritional approach that is very low in carbohydrates and high in healthy fats, is designed to shift the body’s primary fuel source from glucose to ketones.
-Research into the neuroprotective effects of the has shown that ketone bodies can be a more efficient fuel for the brain under certain conditions of metabolic stress.
+Research into the neuroprotective effects of the ketogenic diet has shown that ketone bodies can be a more efficient fuel for the brain under certain conditions of metabolic stress.

 They can bypass the pathways of glucose metabolism that may be impaired by hormone deprivation, providing a direct and readily available energy source for neurons.
-This metabolic flexibility could be a key to mitigating the of GnRH agonist therapy, offering a proactive way to support brain health from within.
+This metabolic flexibility could be a key to mitigating the cognitive side effects of GnRH agonist therapy, offering a proactive way to support brain health from within.
 The goal is to create a resilient cognitive environment, one that is less susceptible to the fluctuations in hormonal signaling.

 Intermediate